LuccaHellriegel/bot-command-center/README.md

 - transcriber: transcribe every mp3 that is posted
 - logger: logs every message in the channel to the backend

-The bots can be freely used together - this is where the magic happens (and where my hackathon demo failed lol).
+The bots can be freely used together - this is where the magic happens (and where my hackathon demo failed - since fixed).

 Because this is totally overengineered for a hackathon, I proudly present the technical features:

 - instantiate bots via JSON config
 - Observer pattern to subscribe to new posts (PostManager) or channels (MembershipManager) in the bots
-- at-most-once guarantee via persistent tracking (aka we ensure posts are not processed multiple times - AI calls are expensive after-all)
+- at-most-once guarantee via persistent tracking (aka we ensure posts are not processed multiple times - AI calls are expensive after all)
 - examples for using Mattermost APIs that are not part of the Client library / badly-defined properties like "is this from a user or a bot?" (because that is totally what you wanted to spend time on in a hackathon...)

 ## Run